| Title: | A General Framework for Combining Ecosystem Models |

 Report of the Working Group on the Assessment of Demersal Stocks in the North Sea and Skagerrak (2020).
 Technical report, ICES Scientific Reports.
 ACOM:22.pp, ICES, Copenhagen.

-object encapsulates the prior information for the short-term discrepancies of the shared discrepancy of the ensemble model.
+An TruthPrior object encapsulates the prior information for the short-term discrepancies of the shared discrepancy of the ensemble model.

 The truth is modelled as a random walk such that

-The covariance matrix is parameterised by an inverse Wishart distribution (contained in the
+The covariance matrix is parameterised by an inverse Wishart distribution (contained in the rw_covariance slot) and the initial value is modelled as drawn from a normal distribution.

-giving the number of variables of interest in the ensemble model.
+dA numeric giving the number of variables of interest in the ensemble model.

-giving the standard deviation of the normal prior on the initial mean value of the random walk.
+initial_meanA numeric giving the standard deviation of the normal prior on the initial mean value of the random walk.
 This is the same standard deviation for each variable of interest.

-containing the shape and scale parameters (respectively) for the gamma priors on the variance of the initial value of the truth.
+initial_varA list of length 2 containing the shape and scale parameters (respectively) for the gamma priors on the variance of the initial value of the truth.

-containing the inverse-Wishart parameters for the covariance of the random walk of the truth.
+rw_covarianceA list of length 2 containing the inverse-Wishart parameters for the covariance of the random walk of the truth.